 - Saving in advance could offer a significant cost savings compared to taking loans during college.

-*Source: 529 Savings vs. Loans Calculator.
-Based on the cost for the 2013–2014 school year at a four-year public, in-state school, a college cost inflation rate of 5% and a 6% investment return on the 529 plan.
+1 Source: 529 Savings vs. Loans Calculator.
+Based on the average cost for the 2013–2014 school year at a four-year public, in-state school, a college cost inflation rate of 5% and a 6% investment return on the 529 plan.

 2 Assumes a loan rate of 8% and a 10-year repayment period